Code-Institute-Submissions/Worlds-most-amazing-memory-game/README.md

 "as a user I want something i can pck up quickly on my breaks at work therefore i expect something that doesnt take a long time to learn once i start playing."

-* as a user i expect the game to work when i play.
-* as a user i expect the cards to flip when i click them.
-* as a user is expect to be able to see it porperly when im playing.

 ### Site Owner Goals: